danielg0/fyp/report.md

 This thesis:

 - Introduces a method for scaling up profiling information used to generate SimPoints in order to reduce simulation time spent reprofiling programs with no loss in accuracy ({@sec:super-sampling}).
-In an experiment where SimPoints are generated for eight different simulation interval widths, this reduces overall execution time by X% ({@sec:results}).
+In an experiment where SimPoints are generated for eight different simulation interval widths, this reduces overall execution time by 96.7% ({@sec:results}).

 - Gives mathematical reasoning that truncating the simulation of selected SimPoints after $T$ instructions is equivalent to rerunning the SimPoint process on profiling data equally split into intervals $T$ instructions wide ({@sec:sub-sampling-using-checkpoint-truncation}).
 Subsequently, we experimentally demonstrate that these truncated checkpoints achieve similar error rates to repeated application of the standard SimPoint approach ({@sec:results}).

-- Presents a method for using a set of SimPoints of different interval lengths with an existing Bayesian Optimiser in order to find performant configurations in a design space exploration experiment using less simulation time than existing SimPoint techniques ({@sec:todo}).
+- Presents a method for using a set of SimPoints of different interval lengths with an existing Bayesian Optimiser in order to find performant configurations in a design space exploration experiment using less simulation time than existing SimPoint techniques ({@sec:design-space-exploration-with-short-simpoints}).

-- Evaluates our new design space exploration method on a CoreMark-PRO [@coremarkpro] benchmark ({@sec:todo}) demonstrating we find Pareto fronts X% faster than with a random search, concluding with a discussion on how future research could make use of the work we have done to make effective use of limited computation budgets ({@sec:todo}).
+- Evaluates our new design space exploration method on a CoreMark-PRO [@coremarkpro] benchmark demonstrating we find optimal configurations 50% faster than with a random search, concluding with a discussion on how future research could make use of the work we have done to make effective use of limited computation budgets ({@sec:future-work}).

 <!--\todo{Technique Overview \& Applications}-->